vikas9dev/spring-ai/docs/03-foundations-of-generative-ai-and-llms_combined.md

     2. Layer 2: Combines lines to see shapes.
     3. Layer 3: Combines shapes to recognize objects.
 *   Similarly, for text:
-    *   Lower layers learn grammar.
+    *   Lower layers learn grammar (e.g. "I am" vs "He is").
-    *   Middle layers learn word relationships (📌 **Example:** understanding the different meanings of "bank").
+    *   Middle layers learn word relationships (📌 **Example:** understanding the different meanings of "bank" = "river bank" or "money bank"?).
     *   Higher layers learn meaning and intent, including sentiment.
+(Example: "I am happy with the service" = "happy" or "sad"?, or topic=sports/news)

+**How Neural Networks (NN) Fit in?**

 *   The building blocks of deep learning are neural networks, designed to work like brain cells.
 *   Each artificial neuron receives information, processes it, and passes it on to the next layer.
 *   Neural networks are interconnected, with each connection having different strengths.
 *   They excel at finding patterns that humans might miss and improve with more data and practice.

+**Why They Matter:**

+* They are the foundation that makes Deep Learning possible.
+* They can find patterns humans might miss.
+* They get better with more data and practice.

 ### Natural Language Processing (NLP) 🗣️

 *   NLP is a field of AI that helps machines understand and work with human language (reading, writing, and talking).
 *   NLP enables communication with AI products like Siri, Google Assistant, and ChatGPT.

+💬 **What is NLP (Natural Language Processing)?**

+NLP is a branch of AI that helps machines understand and work with human language — reading, writing, and talking.

+* The technology that helps computers understand and work with human language
+* Bridges the gap between how humans communicate and how computers process information
+* Makes it possible for us to talk to computers naturally

+**Key Capabilities:**

+* Understanding: What does this sentence mean?
+* Generation: How do I express this idea in words?
+* Translation: How do I say this in another language?
+* Sentiment: Is this comment positive or negative?

+**Daily Examples:**

+* Voice assistants understanding your questions
+* Email auto-complete suggestions
+* Language translation apps
+* Chatbots on websites

 ### Generative AI ✨